twrelax523/ostium-scalper/README.md

 Ostium Platform is deployed on Arbitrum.
 You can use the testnet or mainnet config via the `NetworkConfig` class, see below for an example.

-**NOTE: You can also use the SDK _without_ providing a private key, in which case you will be limited to read only operations on the SDK.**

 ```python
 from dotenv import load_dotenv